LIoP is OPEN plus Online and Live Courses available

-I’d like to discuss how you can create a simple and affordable DIY studio.
+I would like to discuss how you can create a simple and affordable DIY studio.

-That means that you protect the USB port from the camera.
-And some cameras, manufacturers create and produce those brackets here.
-This one’s from Nikon.
+I strongly suggest that you shoot tethered.
+Tethered shooting means that you link your camera using a USB cable, link directly to your laptop and then you would shoot into an application like Lightroom or Capture One.
+This particular cable is from a company called Tether Tools.
+You will find these on most professional photoshoots.
+And I think it’s particularly useful because it’s orange.
+Be warned: these cables can be a notorious tripping hazard.
+A bracket is important to protect the USB port from the camera.
+And some camera manufacturers create and produce these brackets.
+This one is from Nikon.
 But you can also buy a tool called a “jerk stopper” that is going to stabilize the USB port.
 And last but not least, a good roll of gaffer tape.
 I like to use the one with a matt surface.
 The one with the shiny surface can sometimes leave a really nasty residue on all your equipment.